NandanNayak/HelloWorld/README.md

 ## Docker Build and Run

-This repository also contains a `Dockerfile` which can be used to build a docker image and can be executed.
+This repository also contains a `Dockerfile` which can be used to build a docker image which can be executed.
-To build the docker image, simple run the below command in the root folder of this project.
+To build the docker image, simply run the below command in the root folder of this project.

 ```bash
 # Build the docker image